 Aiden Stillman, 7, from Fort Bragg, North Carolina, hugs a runner in "America’s Run for the Fallen” as they arrive at Arlington National Cemetery to complete their final mile on August 5, 2018.
 Stillman’s father, Jack, died of cancer in January, a month before he was scheduled for deployment to the Middle East.
 The run is organized by Honor and Remember a veteran and Gold Star Family organization that seeks to individually recognize nearly 20,000 Fallen Service Members since the USS Cole (October 2000).
 Each mile along the 6,100 mile route from Fort Irwin, California to Arlington National Cemetery, runners pause for a short ceremony to remember by calling each name out loud of the soldiers, sailors, airmen, coast guard and marines killed on a different day since the War on Terror began.

-President Donald J. Trump speaks to media outside of the White House after the annual turkey pardoning ceremony on November 21, 2017.
+President Donald J. Trump speaks to the media after the annual turkey pardoning ceremony at the White House before departing to his Mar-a-Lago club in Palm Beach, Florida to celebrate Thanksgiving with his 11-year-old son, Barron, and wife Melania on November 21, 2017.

 Milinda Jefferson, a U.S. Coast Guard veteran, weeps during the 6.1k Run For The Fallen’s closing ceremony in section 60 at Arlington Cemetery.
 The run is organized by Honor and Remember, a veteran and Gold Star Family organization that seeks to individually recognize nearly 20,000 Fallen Service Members since the USS Cole (October 2000).
 Each mile along the 6,100 mile route from Fort Irwin, California to Arlington National Cemetery, runners pause for a short ceremony to remember by calling each name out loud of the soldiers, sailors, airmen, coast guard and marines killed on a different day since the War on Terror began.